 Science writer and content strategist.
 As president of SciComm Services, Inc., Lisa develops, leads, and executes communication strategies for science groups, including VC funds, sci-tech startups, scientific societies and academic research groups, international organizations, and other institutions.
 She has more than 20 years of experience translating complex science into digestible stories for broad audiences.

 Lisa started her career in radio and then print journalism, as a reporter and then managing editor of Geotimes, a geoscience magazine.
 She is a former Press Officer for the World Meteorological Organization in Geneva, Switzerland, former Public Information Officer of the Society for Personality and Social Psychology, and former Chief of Staff and Communications Director for the OS Fund.
 She is Public Information Officer for the Cognitive Neuroscience Society.
 Lisa has an engineering degree from Cornell University with a specialty in science writing.

-Lisa’s services include creating messaging and campaigns to drive interest in, and understanding of, scientific organizations, whether to attract investors for a sci-tech startup or to engage the public in research from an academic group.
-Content to support such campaigns could include white papers, informational pages/brochures, blogs, and social media, in addition to more traditional media strategies.
-Lisa has extensive experience developing, writing, editing, and placing Op-eds and articles in high-profile publications, such as the New York Times, USA Today, Huffington Post, and Scientific American.
-She has created videos showcasing cutting-edge science, and has developed speeches for a European royal, a UN secretary general, and others.
+Lisa’s expertise spans cognitive neuroscience and the behavioral sciences, synthetic biology, climate and energy, and the geosciences.
+She has extensive experience developing, writing, editing, and placing Op-eds and articles in high-profile publications, such as the New York Times, USA Today, Huffington Post, and Scientific American.
+Lisa has created videos showcasing cutting-edge science, and has developed content for a European royal, a UN secretary general, and others.